nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 1b.
 The student information already exists.
     * 1b1.
 TAchy an error message of duplicate student.
     * 1b2.
-Teacher adds the student again by providing a different name.
+Teacher adds the student again by providing a different name, phone number, or email.

       Use case resumes at step 2.